U.S.-German yield gap near widest in 15 years as Fed, ECB part ways

 The yield gap is a key driver of the euro/dollar exchange rate.
 The euro fell to its lowest in 22 months against the dollar, while the dollar index against a basket of currencies hit new four-year highs.

-The financial world is watching with concern the timing of the first U.S. rate hike after years of unprecedented monetary stimulus: a multi-year cross-asset rally could reverse in some regions once U.S. money becomes more expensive. link.reuters.com/qeh92w
+The financial world is watching with concern the timing of the first U.S. rate hike after years of unprecedented monetary stimulus as a multi-year cross-asset rally could reverse in some regions once U.S. money becomes more expensive. link.reuters.com/qeh92w

 But that point has yet to be reached.